 The concept of a sandwich is elevated at Mortadella Lab.
 Everything is prepared from scratch, and the selection and quality of the products are superb.
 People constantly crowd this location.
 We heartily recommend stopping there for a quick snack while exploring the city.

-In the heart of Bologna, at via de monari 1/c, is where you can find Mortadella Lab.
+In the heart of Bologna, via de monari 1/c, is where you can find Mortadella Lab.
 Mondays are a holiday for them.
 They are open from Noon till 9:00 PM every other day.

 Osteria Francescana